MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rings-and-net-ring-iterators.md

 If **BeginIndex** is equal to **EndIndex**, the client driver does not own any elements.

 NetAdapterCx posts elements to the ring buffer by incrementing **EndIndex**.
 A client driver drains the buffers and returns ownership of the elements by advancing the ring's drain iterator, which increments **BeginIndex**.

+**NextIndex** is optional for client drivers to use, and is provided for convenience in separating the post and drain subsections of the client driver's section of the ring.

 Elements with index values between **NextIndex** and **EndIndex - 1** inclusive are owned by the client but have not yet been posted to hardware.
 If **NextIndex** is equal to **BeginIndex**, the client driver does not have any completed buffers to transfer to the OS.
 If **NextIndex** is equal to **EndIndex**, the client driver does not have any buffers to post to hardware.